hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 - The signer must be a Pike agent
 - The signing agent must have a Pike role with the `can-update-po` permission
 - The `org_id` must exist in Pike for it be a valid transaction
+- The `po_uid` must refer to an existing purchase order

 Inputs: